-Component represented in PDF Component represented in HTML Meaning >> Statement begins.
-Statement continues on next line. - > Statement continues from previous line. → >< Statement ends. ---SELECT-- SELECT Required item.
-LOCAL +' Optional item.
-ALL----------------------------------- +ALL+ +DISTINCT+ 'UNIQUE' Required item with choice.
-Only one item must be present.
-FOR UPDATE --FOR READ ONLY- ++ +FOR UPDATE+ 'FOR READ ONLY' Optional items with choice are shown below the main line, one of which you might specify.
-PRIOR--PREVIOUS- NEXT ++ +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
-If you do not specify an item, the value above the line is used by default. index_name-table_name , Optional items.
-Several items are allowed; a comma must precede each repetition. → Table Reference → ◆ >>- Table Reference ->< Reference to a syntax segment.
-Table Reference view - table - synonym - Table Reference +view+- +table+ 'synonym' Syntax segment.
+Component represented in PDF Component represented in HTML Meaning PREVIOUS- NEXT + +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
+If you do not specify an item, the value above the line is used by default. index_name--table_name , Optional items.
+Several items are allowed; a comma must precede each repetition. → Table Reference → >>- Table Reference ->< Reference to a syntax segment.
+Table Reference view - table - synonym - Table Reference +view+ +table+ 'synonym' Syntax segment.